Automated reasoning: Significant contributions

 Principia Mathematica was a milestone work in formal logic written by Alfred North Whitehead and Bertrand Russell.
-Principia Mathematica - also meaning Principles of Mathematics - was written with a purpose to derive all or some of the mathematical expressions, in terms of symbolic logic.
+Its purpose was to derive all or some of the mathematical expressions, in terms of symbolic logic.
 Principia Mathematica was initially published in three volumes in 1910, 1912 and 1913.
+It succeeded The Principles of Mathematics, a 1903 book by Bertrand Russell, in which Russell had presented his famous paradox and argued his thesis that mathematics and logic are identical.

 Logic Theorist (LT) was the first ever program developed in 1956 by Allen Newell, Cliff Shaw and Herbert A. Simon to "mimic human reasoning" in proving theorems and was demonstrated on fifty-two theorems from chapter two of Principia Mathematica, proving thirty-eight of them.
 In addition to proving the theorems, the program found a proof for one of the theorems that was more elegant than the one provided by Whitehead and Russell.
 After an unsuccessful attempt at publishing their results, Newell, Shaw, and Herbert reported in their publication in 1958, The Next Advance in Operation Research: